althonos/pyrodigal/paper/paper.md

 a large fraction of the CPU cycles was spent in the `score_connections` function.

-Prodigal works internally with a dynamic programming approach to score all the connections nodes, which represent start and stop codon throughout the sequence.
+There are pairs of codons between which a gene can never span, such as two stop codons, or a forward start codon and a reverse stop codon, as shown in
-The dynamic programming algorithm assigns a score for a gene spanning between two codons based mostly on the frequency of nucleotide hexamers inside the gene sequence.
-There are however pairs of codons between which a gene can never span, such as two stop codons, or a forward start codon and a reverse stop codon, as shown in \autoref{fig:method}.
+\autoref{fig:method}.
+Upon inspection, we realized the `score_connections` was still called in invalid cases that could be labelled as such beforehand.

 Identifying these invalid connections is done by checking the strand, type and reading frame of the pair of nodes.
 Considering two nodes $i$ and $j$, the